-This provides a unique opportunity for school pupils to play an active role in measuring air quality and engaging with the results.
+The Community Air Pollution Sensors (CAPS) Project provides a unique opportunity for school pupils to play an active role in measuring air quality and engaging with the results.

 In Partnership with PPL PWR!

 The aim of the CAPS Project is to engage students with the topic of air quality and their local community.
 We want to join forces so we can effect greater change and we think it’s important we have a stake in our own .
 Students will be taking a leading stance on air quality, becoming citizen scientists, empowering them to be part of the solution by giving them the necessary tools to measure change.

 Thanks to Google, we acquired funding to run a pilot project at two secondary schools in Camden.
 The project consisted of three 2-hour workshop-style sessions at each school that were as follows:

 - What is air pollution and how do we tackle it collectively?

 - Assembly of the Air Pollution Sensor (APS)